s-mcdonald/Jason/README.md

 [![Source](https://img.shields.io/badge/source-S_McDonald-blue.svg)](https://github.com/s-mcdonald/Jason)
 [![Source](https://img.shields.io/badge/license-MIT-gold.svg)](https://github.com/s-mcdonald/Jason)

-Serialize any object to Json using this syntax.
+Serialize a class using attributes.
 ```php
 $serializer = new JsonSerializer();
 echo $serializer->serialize($objectImplementsJasonSerializable);
 ```

-To make this work, just apply the Property attribute to your properties.
+To make this work, just apply the Property attribute to your properties and/or methods.
-You can pass a string arg if you want to change the name of the property for the serialized json string.
+You can pass a string arg to the Attribute if you want to change the name of the Json property for the serialized json string.

+### Step 1: Add Attributes to your class
 ```php

 class User implements JasonSerializable